waseemingly/tp/docs/UserGuide.md

 * `NAME` cannot be the same as another existing developer's name in the address book.
 Checks are case-insensitive.
 * You can, however, edit the casing of an existing developer's `NAME`.
 * `PROJECT_NAME` should be the exact name of an existing project.
+* Note that for `RATING` values that not in increments of 0.5 (eg. 3.2 or 3.8 instead of 3.0 or 3.5), the decimal portion may not be reflected as clearly in the coloured stars.

 Example of usage: `edit-developer 2 p/98989898 pr/Project2 pr/Project3`